stavnstrup/nisp-wikimodel/README.md

 * The *Service Profile* concept represents the leaves of the tree.
 * The *Profile* concept represents all the other nodes in the tree.

-The profile representing the root node have a special attribute **topleve** set to the value **yes** and is also called the **capability profile**.
+The profile representing the root node have a special attribute *toplevel* set to the value *yes* and is also called the *capability profile*.
 The implementation of a capability profile for FMN Spiral 2 can be found [here](https://nisp.nw3.dk/capabilityprofile/fmn2.html).
 You can see the whole tree, if you click on the "Topography" tab, or you can traverse down the tree clicking on the sub-profile links.

 The same concepts are also implemented in the Wiki, see **Fmn2** for an example of the FMN Spiral 2 implementation.